 Building a fence is just the beginning of your fence-owning journey.
 At Bravo Fence, we install great fences that are meant to last.
-But just like your car or your home, a little maintenance goes a long way toward protecting your investment for the long haul.
+But just like your car or home, a little maintenance goes a long way toward protecting your investment for the long haul.
 Of course, how much maintenance you are willing to put in varies from homeowner to homeowner.
-Some materials require a little more care, while some require almost none at all.
-Depending on the material you want and the look you want for your new fence, your maintenance needs will vary.
-But some homeowners want a fence they can mostly forget about.
+Some materials require a little more care, while others need almost none.
+Your maintenance requirements will vary depending on the material and look you want for your new fence.
+But some homeowners wish for a wall they can mostly forget about.
 So the question becomes, is there such a thing as a maintenance-free fence?
-Read on to find out how much maintenance your fence might need and whether you can really achieve the holy grail of the zero-maintenance fence.
+Read on to determine how much maintenance your wall might need and whether you can achieve the holy grail of the zero-maintenance fence.

 Traditional Wood Privacy Fences

 There is nothing more traditional than a wooden privacy fence around your backyard.
-So it’s no surprise that it is one of the most common types of fences we install.
+So it’s no surprise that it is one of the most common fences we install.
 Wooden privacy fences offer a lot of benefits.
-A wooden fence is, in a way, a symbol of suburban living.
+A wooden wall is a symbol of suburban living.
 It provides privacy for your family to relax in the yard, free from prying eyes.
 It keeps pets and children safe and blocks unwanted views.
-A wooden privacy fence can even block out noise, whether it’s noisy neighbors or a nearby road.
+A wooden privacy fence can block out noise, whether it’s from neighbors or a nearby road.
 But they also require a fair amount of maintenance.

 Maintaining a Wood Fence

 Maintaining a wooden privacy fence starts with proper installation.
 Setting the posts in secure footings will keep them from rotting in the ground.
 But the most critical part of the installation, as far as maintenance is concerned, is how you seal your fence.
-The two primary methods for sealing your fence are either painting or staining it.
-Paint will seal your fence for a few years, though it is prone to peeling and bubbling.
-Paint needs to be refreshed every few years.
+The two primary methods for filling your wall are painting or staining it.
+Paint will seal your border for a few years, though it is prone to peeling and bubbling.
+The color needs to be refreshed every few years.
 Stain works differently.
 Whereas paint sits on the surface, stain penetrates the wood.
-Stain can be mostly clear, providing a new color to the wood but preserving the grain.
+Lacquer can be primarily clear, providing a new color to the wood but preserving the grain.
 Or it can be opaque, creating a similar look to paint.
-Because it is absorbed into the wood, it doesn’t peel or bubble.
+It doesn’t peel or bubble because it is absorbed into the wood.
 But it still needs to be refreshed every few years.

 In addition to sealing your fence, wooden fences are plagued by weather and insects.
 As a natural material, wood can host infestations or termites, carpenter ants, or carpenter bees.
-It can also rot, grow moldy, or get bleached by the sun.
+It can also rot, grow moldy, or bleached by the sun.
 Regular staining or painting helps prevent such deterioration, but there’s no magic bullet.
-Wooden privacy fences require routine inspection for rot and infestation, as well as cracking and holes.
+Wooden privacy fences require routine inspection for rot, infestation, cracking, and holes.
 It is not a maintenance-free fence, but your wooden fence could last decades if you keep up with the maintenance.

 Ornamental Metal Fences

 For pure sophistication and elegance, nothing beats an ornamental metal fence.
-The first metal fences were made of wrought iron, but today almost no fences are made that way.
-Instead, modern ornamental metal fences are almost always made of steel or aluminum.
-Steel offers a little more strength than aluminum.
+The first metal fences were made of wrought iron, but today almost no borders are made that way.
+Instead, modern decorative metal fences are almost always steel or aluminum.
+Steel offers more strength than aluminum.
 However, aluminum can offer a lower-maintenance option.

 Steel Requires Some Maintenance

 The main concern with a steel fence is rust.
 Steel contains iron, which makes it prone to rust.
 However, modern treatment techniques can minimize the risk.
-The most effective process that reduces rust is covering the metal with a special coating.
-The coating starts as a powder and is baked onto the metal, forming a tight seal that keeps out rust.
+Covering the metal with a special coating is the most effective process that reduces rust.
+The layer starts as a powder and is baked onto the metal, forming a tight seal that removes rust.
 After the coating, steel fences are often painted for another layer of protection.
-The only way the metal is exposed to the air is when the coating is penetrated.
+The metal is only exposed to the air when the coating is penetrated.
 This can happen through weather and wear over the years or if the fence is dented.

-To avoid rust problems, walk the length of your ornamental steel fence at least once a year to carefully inspect for any breaches of the paint and coating.
-If you notice any breaks in the coating or any rust, it is easy to treat.
+To avoid rust problems, walk the length of your ornamental steel fence at least once a year to inspect for any breaches of the paint and coating carefully.
+It is easy to treat if you notice any breaks in the coating or rust.
 If you are handy, you can do it yourself.
-Or, if you prefer, you can hire someone.
+Or, if you favor, you can hire someone.
 To do it yourself:

 - Apply an anti-rust treatment, then reapply new paint to match the rest of the fence.